-Being environmentally friendly is an ongoing component of our business and is considered in all decisions in the production of wood bowls and products.
-Only the larger diameter trees are harvested, leaving the smaller less mature trees to grow in their place.
-By removing the huge canopies of leaves, it allows sunlight to penetrate the forest floor where young foliage and wildlife can prosper.
+Being environmentally friendly is an ongoing component of our business.
+We consider our environmental activities in all decisions in the production of wood bowls and products.
+Only the larger diameter trees are harvested, leaving smaller, less mature trees to grow in their place.
+By removing the vast canopies of leaves, it allows sunlight to penetrate the forest floor where young foliage and wildlife can prosper.
 This process is called select cutting.
-The logs are delivered to our mill in 8’, 10’ and 12’ lengths and no logs under 16” in diameter are accepted.
+The logs are delivered to our mill in 8-, 10- and 12-foot lengths and no registrations under 16” in diameter are accepted.
 This is where the bowl making process begins.

-Each log is cut into large blocks than again into bowl blanks.
-The larger blanks produce 17”, 15”, 12” and 9” bowls all from the same blank.
-Cut from the smaller bowl blanks are 10”, 8”, 7” and 6” bowls.
-This process is called nesting because each of the bowls nest inside each other.
-Any of the wood that cannot be used to produce bowls is completely utilized so nothing goes to waste or is put into a landfill.
-The remaining wood is recycled as firewood for heating homes, fireplaces or camp fires and the shavings and fine turnings are used for animal bedding.
-We pride ourselves in being environmentally sound.
+Holland Bowl Mill cuts each log into large blocks and then into bowl blanks.
+The more significant blanks produce 17-, 15-, 12- and 9-inch bowls all from the same blank.
+Smaller bowl blanks measure 10, 8, 7 and 6 inches.
+Each of the bowls nets into each other nests inside each other, or nesting, as it’s commonly referred to.
+Any of the wood that cannot be used to produce bowls is wholly utilized, so nothing goes to waste or is put into a landfill.
+The remaining wood is recycled as firewood for heating homes, fireplaces or campfires and the shavings and fine tunings are used for animal bedding.

-After this process is complete, the bowls are fine sanded to a smooth finish.
-They are then dipped in food grade mineral oil or rubbed with our own Bee’s Oil Wood Preserver.
+After this process is complete, the bowls are finely sanded to a smooth finish before dipping them into a food-grade mineral oil or rubbed with our own Bee’s Oil Wood Preserver.
 Our bowls are both functional and decorative.
-The natural properties in wood, as a natural, sustainable, renewable and recyclable resource, make it a logical environmental choice.
+The natural properties of wood, as a natural, sustainable, renewable and recyclable resource, make our handcrafted bowls a logical environmental choice.
 Another advantage is woods desirable visual characteristics which provide warmth and character.
-We offer a lifetime guarantee for all of our bowls and pride ourselves in the fact that at the Holland Bowl Mill we are manufacturing tomorrow’s antiques that will last for generations.
+We offer a lifetime guarantee for all of our bowls and pride ourselves on the fact that at the Holland Bowl Mill we are manufacturing tomorrow’s antiques that will last for generations.

 WATCH HOW OUR BOWLS ARE MADE